dcodev1702/splunk_2_adx/adx_2_adlsv2/continuous_table_export_2_adlsv2.md

 .create-or-alter continuous-export SplunkTableExport over (SplunkTable) to table SplunkTableEXT with (managedIdentity="system", intervalBetweenRuns=5m) <| SplunkTable
 ```

-ADX LOCAL TABLE QUERY
+ADX LOCAL TABLE QUERY <br />
-The internal and external tables should operate in the same manner with respect to KQL queries
+The internal and external tables should operate in the same manner with respect to KQL queries <br />
 ```console
 SplunkTable